 “To children, a rainbow is something vivid and real; but the grown-ups know that it is merely an illusion caused by certain rays of light and drops of water” — is a quote from a Buddhist teaching to deny people have souls.[1]

-■Rainbows are physical phenomena and thus they are absolutely real, only not easy to touch.
-To say a rainbow is real does not prove the human soul — the spiritual dimension would not belong to the physical world — yet in the first place, it is the Buddhist who should not contend rainbows.
+Rainbows are physical phenomena and thus they are absolutely real, only not easy to touch.
+To say a rainbow is real does not prove the human soul — the spiritual dimension would not belong to the physical world — yet in the first place, it is the Buddhist who should not contend rainbows: no kid is going to believe rainbows do not exist.

-The verb to be is an exquisite test on ideas.
-For anything to exist, it needs to be. ■Vocabulary here can be of help, to consider ■Anatta or another Buddhist belief with regard to the verb.
-Let us mind, entire collections of teachings were attributed to Siddhartha from reportedly a tradition that was ■spoken, and ■first committed to writing about 400 years after the Buddha’s death.
+To consider the ■Anatta, let us mind, entire collections of teachings were attributed to Siddhartha from reportedly a tradition that was ■spoken, and ■first committed to writing about 400 years after the Buddha’s death.
 The copies people have today are still younger and by no means ■autographs by the Buddha or his disciples.

 Even the Buddha’s language is uncertain, speculation pointing to Middle Indo-Aryan dialects and particularly ■Pali.
 The time the writings emerged is not known.
 It might have been late Middle Ages: the ■Middle Indo-Aryan period ended around 1500 after Christ.